cruddy/docs/Getting-started.md

 Now you have registered entity with name of `posts` and you can browse it right now going at `http://cruddy-demo.dev/backend/posts`.
 You'll see a table with two columns and nothing actually editable...
 That's because we haven't yet defined any fields nor columns.

+_Each schema component is defined in separate function.
+I will provide full component definition along with function name so you can orient._

 ### Fields

-Let's add some fields under `fields` function in schema definition:
+Field is an input that you are able to edit in the form.
+Let's add some under `fields` function in schema definition:

 ```php
 public function fields($schema)